- Home

 ✈️ Airport Connectivity

-Ibadan airport has limited domestic flights; major international travel requires Lagos.
+Ibadan Airport has limited domestic flights; international travel requires Lagos or Abuja.

 🚇 Public Transit

-Informal minibuses and motorcycle taxis dominate; no formal mass transit.
+Informal minibuses and motorcycle taxis dominate; no formal mass transit system.

 🚶 Walkability

-Sidewalks and pedestrian infrastructure are limited and uneven.
+Sidewalks and pedestrian infrastructure are limited and inconsistent.

 🚗 Ride-sharing Services

-Ride-hailing apps like Uber and Bolt operate but coverage is limited.
+Ride-hailing apps like Uber and Bolt operate but coverage is patchy.

 🚲 Cycling

-Cycling infrastructure is almost nonexistent; not a common mode of transport.
+Cycling infrastructure is almost non-existent; roads are not cyclist-friendly.

 🚄 Intercity Travel Options